KC Adams with mentee Storm Angeconeb (2016-17 individual mentorship program).

 For more information, contact Jan Skene at email@example.com or call Creative Manitoba at 204-927-2787.

 Group mentorship (16-19 year-olds)

 Creative Manitoba’s Careers in the Arts offers you the chance to participate in a group mentorship program in one of the programs listed below.
-Programs run each year from January to April-upcoming applications will be available by October 15, 2017.
+Programs run each year from January to April.
 All programs are free of charge to qualifying applicants.

 Music marketing and promotion

 The Youth Mentorship program in Music Marketing and Promotion will introduce participants to a variety of fields within the music industry including: artist management, record marketing, publicity and concert promotion.
 Participants learn from music industry professionals, while also working directly on the production, release and promotion of a music project.
 Musical performance skills are not required for this mentorship stream; music enthusiasts are encouraged to apply.

 The Youth Mentorship program in writing fiction will introduce participants to the writing process, storytelling and communication.
 Participants will give a public reading of their work and will publish a group anthology at the end of the course.

 The Youth Mentorship program in Filmmaking will introduce participants to the art of filmmaking, from writing and storytelling to the technical side of making films.
 Participants will have the opportunity to make a short film.

 Youth participants will be introduced to the exciting world of interactive digital media focussing on career, networking and training opportunities within our community.

 Rural/community mentorship (16–29 year-olds)